MarsBased/handbook/guides/development/react-guidelines.md

 ###  1.8. <a name='Doinlinetypeprops'></a>Do inline type props

-Tt reduces the external dependencies of the function and therefore is more easy to move or change it without errors.
+It reduces the external dependencies of the function and therefore is more easy to move or change it without errors.

 ```ts
 // DO inline type props